aaltonewmedia/physcomp.newmedia.dog/content/2024/jiali-huang/final_ai-companionship/index.md

+**Main objectives**

+* Provide human-like emotional expressions and multimodal interactive experiences.

+* Gradually adapt to the user’s personality and behavior through continuous learning.

+* Enhance the toy’s intelligence and entertainment value using sensors and AI technology.

+* Ensure high stability and simple, user-friendly interactive behavior.

 **Product Features**

 It integrates a camera, microphone, LED screen, and various sensors.
 Through AI language models, multimodal perception technology, and hardware interaction, the product delivers the following core features: